hartwigmedical/hmftools/sv-linx/README.md

 Field | Description
 ---|---
 ClusterId | Unique Id for the cluster
-Category | High level categoristion of the cluster classification Synthetic | Set to TRUE if the cluster is resolved to a non complex type by simplification of a short templated insertion (<1kb)
+Category | High level categorisation of the cluster classification Synthetic | Set to TRUE if the cluster is resolved to a non complex type by simplification of a short templated insertion (<1kb)
-ResolvedType | Resolved classification of the cluster. clusterCount | The number of break juncitons in the cluster clusterDesc | String containing the types and counts of break junctions in the cluster.   eg. DEL=2_INV=2
+ResolvedType | Resolved classification of the cluster. clusterCount | The number of break junctions in the cluster clusterDesc | String containing the types and counts of break junctions in the cluster.   eg. DEL=2_INV=2

 ### Links